5T33Z0/OC-Little-Translated/README.md

 ## 5T33Z0's 5H0UT 0UT5

 - Thanks to the [**contributors**](https://github.com/5T33Z0/OC-Little-Translated/graphs/contributors) for improving and expanding the repo.
+Additional credits for contributors outside of the github realm are listed in the respective sections of the repo.
 - sascha_77 for Kext Updater, ANYmacOS and helping me to unbrick my Lenovo T530 BIOS!
 - Apfelnico for introducing me to ASL/AML Basics
 - Bluebyte for having good conversations